Monday/Wednesday 10:30 am - noon

 I do not give extra credit work.

-If an absence occurs, THE STUDENT is responsible for obtaining the information that was covered and any assignments that were given.
-Please remember the deadline for dropping this class is Thursday, June 23, 2022.
-You need to contact your instructor no later than noon on the date listed above.
-If you stop attending class and your average drops below a 60 due to missed assignments and you do not officially drop the course by this deadline, you will receive an F for the course.
+Regular attendance is necessary for clear understanding of the material in this course.
+The class will meet in Google Meet.
+The link is availble in Blackboard.
+If an absence occurs, THE STUDENT is responsible for obtaining the information that was covered in class and any assignments that were given.
+Please remember the deadline for dropping this class is Tuesday, May 4th.
+If you stop attending class and your average drops below a 60 due to missed assignments and/or poor grades and you do not officially drop the course by this deadline, you will receive an F for the course.

-The following assignments must be completed by 11:59pm on the first Wednesday in the course in order to be considered Present in the course.
-Failure to complete all assignments by this date may lead to an administrative drop from the course.
+In addition to attending at least one class meeting by census date, the following assignments must be completed by Sunday, March 28th, in order to be considered Present in the course.
+Failure to complete all requirements by this date may lead to an administrative drop from the course.

 Signup for Remind.
 See the announcements on Blackboard for more information.
 Your instructor will communicate important course updates, guidance, and hints via Remind.